mac-can/mac-can.github.io/_pages/drivers/KvaserCAN.md

 The macOS driver for USB CAN interfaces from Kvaser is based on MacCAN-Core which is an abstraction (or rather a wrapper) of Apple´s IOUsbKit to create USB user-space drivers for CAN interfaces from various vendors under macOS.
 The GitHub repository contains the source code for the MacCAN-KvaserCAN driver and several alternatives to build dynamic libraries for macOS, either as a C++ class library (_libKvaserCAN_), or as a CAN&nbsp;API&nbsp;V3 wrapper library (_libUVCANKVL_), as well as some example programs and my beloved CAN utilities `can_moni` and `can_test`.

-The MacCAN-KvaserCAN driver comes with an CAN&nbsp;API&nbsp;V3 compatible API.
+The MacCAN-KvaserCAN SDK comes with a CAN&nbsp;API&nbsp;V3 compatible API.
 CAN&nbsp;API&nbsp;V3 is a wrapper specification by UV&nbsp;Software to have a uniform CAN Interface API for various CAN interfaces from different vendors running under multiple operating systems.
 See header file `CANAPI.h` for the CAN&nbsp;API&nbsp;V3 interface.

 Note: _This project does not aim to implement Kvaser´s CANlib API on macOS._